fledge-iot/fledge/tests/system/python/iprpc/README.rst

 There are four dummy plugins used in the tests.

-1. `numpy_south`_ - A plugin that ingests random values in Fledge similar to sinusoid plugin but uses numpy random function.
+1. `numpy_south`_ - A plugin that ingests random values in Fledge using numpy 's random function.
-2. `numpy_iprpc_south`_ - A plugin similar to numpy_south and does not use iprpc facility to perform numpy operations.
-3. `numpy_filter`_ - A plugin which calculates root mean square on the values it gets from south service and creates an extra asset for rms_values.
+2. `numpy_filter`_ - A plugin which calculates root mean square on the values it gets from south service and creates an extra asset for rms_values.
 However it does not uses iprpc facility.
-4. `numpy_iprpc_filter`_ - Similar to numpy_filter but uses iprpc facility.
+3. `numpy_iprpc_filter`_ - Similar to numpy_filter but uses iprpc facility.

 **NOTE**

 The south service may or may not use iprpc facility.
-However it is mandatory to iprpc facility when :

-1. Both south and filter plugins use modules like numpy.
+However it is mandatory to iprpc facility when both south and filter plugins use modules like numpy.
-2. The filter plugin uses modules like numpy and south plugin is just any other plugin like sinusoid.

 Running Fledge System tests involving iprpc